Emil Fischer: Honours, awards, and legacy

 In 1897 he put forward the idea to create the International Atomic Weights Commission.
 Fischer was elected a Foreign Member of the Royal Society (ForMemRS) in 1899.
 He was awarded the 1902 Nobel Prize in chemistry "in recognition of the extraordinary services he has rendered by his work on sugar and purine syntheses."
+He was elected an International Member of the United States National Academy of Sciences in 1904, an International Honorary Member of the American Academy of Arts and Sciences in 1908, and an International Member of the American Philosophical Society in 1909.

 Many names of chemical reactions and concepts are named after him: